hob icon

 Introduction

-A variety of people have studied weather over the years and added to our knowledge about the causes and effects of weather.
+A variety of people have studied weather over the years who have added to our knowledge about the causes and effects of weather.

 Prior knowledge: